-Or, a three-way market like football Match Odds (home team wins/draw/away team wins).
+Or, a three-way market: football Match Odds (home team wins/draw/away team wins).

-Arbing is different to gambling on an event.
+Arbing is different from gambling.
 Arbers use simple maths to profit on a betting market.

 Arbitrage betting is not risk free.
-The odds can change between placing your different bets with each bookie or exchange.
+Odds can change between placing your different bets with each bookmaker or exchange.
 You need to be quick when placing each bet.

 What is arbitrage betting?

-The goal of arbing is to guarantee a profit regardless of the outcome of an event.
+The goal of arbing is to lock-in profit regardless of the outcome of an event.

 How to do arbitrage betting

 Arbitrage betting between bookmakers and betting exchanges is simple.